 - Any medications, vitamins, or supplements given within the past month

-Your veterinary health team may have you fill in a questionnaire prior to your visit.
-See handout “Diarrhea Questionnaire and Checklist for Dogs” for an example.
+Your veterinary health team may have you complete a questionnaire before your visit.
+See the “Diarrhea Questionnaire and Checklist for Dogs” handout for an example.

 After obtaining the medical history, your veterinarian will perform a thorough physical examination.
-Your veterinarian will look for evidence of dehydration, abdominal pain or tenderness, bloating or gas, swellings, or any other physical abnormality.
-Your dog's temperature and other vital signs (heart rate and respiratory rate) will be recorded.
+Your veterinarian will look for evidence of dehydration, abdominal pain, tenderness, bloating or gas, swellings, or any other physical abnormality.
+Your dog's temperature and other vital signs (heart and respiratory rates) will be recorded.

-- Serum chemistries and electrolytes - detects organ system abnormalities and electrolyte imbalances due to vomiting and diarrhea.
+- Serum chemistries and electrolytes - detect organ system abnormalities and electrolyte imbalances due to vomiting and diarrhea

 - Urinalysis - detects urinary tract infections, kidney disease, dehydration, urine glucose for diabetes, etc.

-- Abdominal radiographs (X-rays) - to search for gastric (stomach) or intestinal obstruction or other abnormal findings.
+- Abdominal radiographs (X-rays) - to search for stomach or intestinal obstruction or other abnormal findings

 What are some of the causes of gastroenteritis?